gjbex/Deploying-LLMs-locally/README.md

 1. `source-code`: directory with the source code.
 1. `environment.yml`: conda environment file to create an environment with all dependencies.
+1. `models`: directory with scripts to download pre-trained models.
 1. `tools`: directory with tools to run LLMs on a local machine.